ibm-cloud-docs/databases-for-enterprisedb/learn-security-compliance.md

 - If you deploy to an {{site.data.keyword.cloud_notm}} Single-Zone Region (SZR), each database node resides on a different host in the datacenter.
 - If you deploy to an {{site.data.keyword.cloud_notm}} Multi-Zone Region (MZR), the nodes are spread over the region's availability zone locations.

-## SOC 2 Type 2 Certification

-{{site.data.keyword.IBM_notm}} provides a Service Organization Controls (SOC) 2 Type 2 report for {{site.data.keyword.databases-for-enterprisedb}}.
-The reports evaluate IBM's operational controls according to the criteria set by the American Institute of Certified Public Accountants (AICPA) Trust Services Principles.
-The Trust Services Principles define adequate control systems and establish industry standards for service providers such as IBM Cloud to safeguard their customers' data and information.

-You can request an SOC 2 Type 2 report from the customer portal or contact your sales representative.
-Alternatively, you can open a support ticket with [IBM Cloud support](https://cloud.ibm.com/unifiedsupport/supportcenter){:new_window}

 ## ISO 27017, ISO 27018

 {{site.data.keyword.databases-for-enterprisedb}} conforms to the guidelines for information security controls applicable to the provision and use of cloud services defined in [ISO 27017](https://www.iso.org/standard/43757.html) and [ISO 27018](https://www.iso.org/standard/76559.html).